civican/legisinfo/44-1/bills/C-22/bill_text.md

     generally, for carrying out the purposes and provisions of this Act.

+  **(1.1)** In making regulations under paragraph (1)(c) respecting the amount of a benefit, the Governor in Council must take into consideration the Official Poverty Line as defined in section 2 of the `Poverty Reduction Act`.

   **(2)** Regulations made under subsection (1) may distinguish among different classes of applicants and beneficiaries.

+### Section 11.1

+The Minister must provide persons with disabilities from a range of backgrounds with meaningful and barrier-free opportunities to collaborate in the development and design of the regulations, including regulations that provide for the application process, eligibility criteria, the amount of a benefit and the appeal process.

+## Progress Reports

+### Section 11.2

+  **(1)** Within six months after the day on which this Act comes into force, the Minister must table in the House of Commons a report that sets out the manner in which the obligation to engage and collaborate with the disability community in relation to the development of regulations has been implemented.

+  **(2)** Within one year after the day on which this Act comes into force, the Minister must cause to be tabled in each House of Parliament a report on the progress made in the regulatory process.

+  **(3)** The report stands referred to the committee of each House that may be designated or established for the purpose of reviewing the report.

+  **(4)** The report must be published on the website of the Department of Employment and Social Development.

 ## Parliamentary Review

 ### Section 12

-As soon as feasible after the third anniversary of the day on which this section comes into force and after each subsequent fifth anniversary, a review of this Act and of its administration and operation is to be undertaken by a committee of the Senate, of the House of Commons or of both Houses of Parliament that may be designated or established for that purpose.
+As soon as feasible after the first anniversary of the day on which this section comes into force, after the third anniversary of that day and after each subsequent fifth anniversary, a review of this Act and of its administration and operation is to be undertaken by a committee of the Senate, of the House of Commons or of both Houses of Parliament that may be designated or established for that purpose.

 ## Consequential Amendment to the `Income Tax Act`